18.104.22.168 Departure & arrival notification

 - the recipient's address for correspondence.

-Based on the information provided by the recipient, the following must be considered:
+Based on the information provided by the recipient, the following will be considered:

-- the purpose for travel, where relevant (e.g. any payments with limited portability, such as NSA, SpB or for approved temporary absences),
+- the purpose for travel, where relevant (e.g. any payments with limited portability, such as JSP, SpB or for approved temporary absences)

 - whether the rate will be affected by proportional portability (1.1.P.310), and